 Warning!
 This interview contains knowledge bombs and a few good laughs!
 You should probably go ahead and listen.
 See audio player below.

-In the first episode of “The Four Pillars of Health” Jonathan is joined by his colleagues from the Training Room, Alex Tanskey and Chris Mullins to discuss stress.
+In the first episode of “The Pillars of Health” Jonathan is joined by his colleagues from the Training Room, Alex Tanskey and Chris Mullins to discuss stress and how to go about managing it.
 Over the course of the podcast the guys go into what factors cause stress in our lives, how to combat stress through different modalities of training and also how to measure stress.
-Intro and outro music provided by DJ TLM.
 Hope you guys enjoy!